sinclairzx81/smoke-rs/readme.md

 <a name="scheduling"></a>
 ### Scheduling

-For convenience, Tasks are run can be waited on and run asynchronously without needing to be concerned about how tasks are run.
-Internally, tasks are scheduled to run on a variety of schedulers managed by the Task.
-However, in some instances, it may be desirable to override the default scheduling behavior.
+For convenience, tasks manage scheduling on behalf of the caller, however, in some scenarios, it may be desirable to have control over task scheduling behavior.

-Smoke provides 3 built in schedulers users can use to schedule tasks manually.
+Smoke provides 3 built in scheduler types users can use to schedule tasks manually.

 These include:
 * SyncScheduler - Tasks scheduled here are executed in the current thread.